Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-InstrumentationTriggerRules.md

 <!--
 title: "Level 2 Rules - Trigger Rules"
 description: "Information on .NET Instrumentation Trigger Rules"
-tags: "customization rules level agent .Net instrumentation trigger" -->
+tags: "installation policy customization rules level agent .Net instrumentation trigger" -->

 Trigger rules specify methods whose incoming data should be checked for security issues.
 Any tainted data that does not have a proper escape tag allowed by the rule will raise a finding that will be sent to TeamServer.